wechto/paper/README.md

 We augment a learned dynamics model with simple transformations that seek to capture potential changes in physical properties of the robot, leading to more robust policies.

 :curly_loop: [GOAL-CONDITIONED BATCH REINFORCEMENT LEARNING FOR ROTATION INVARIANT LOCOMOTION](https://arxiv.org/pdf/2004.08356.pdf) :no_mouth:

+:curly_loop: [Offline Meta-Reinforcement Learning for Industrial Insertion](https://arxiv.org/pdf/2110.04276.pdf) :no_mouth:

+We introduced an offline meta-RL algorithm, ODA, that can meta-learn an adaptive policy from offline data, quickly adapt based on a small number of user-provided demonstrations for a new task, and then further adapt through online finetuning.

 :curly_loop: [Scaling data-driven robotics with reward sketching and batch reinforcement learning](https://arxiv.org/pdf/1909.12200.pdf)